 4. Plan for taxes

 Tax planning is a crucial part of year-end financial planning.
 Review your tax situation and take steps to minimize your tax liability.
-This may include making charitable donations, harvesting tax losses, or increasing retirement contributions.
+This may include making charitable donations, selling investments at a loss to offset gains, or increasing retirement contributions.

 Tax planning tips: